frontiertower/wifi/replit.md

 ### UI/UX Decisions

 *   **Admin Dashboard**: Mobile-optimized with sticky navigation, responsive data tables, stat cards, and form layouts.
 Tab-based navigation includes Analytics, Users, Events, Bookings, Directory, and Settings tabs with hash-based routing (e.g., /admin#directory).
 The Analytics tab includes a 2D building visualization map showing user distribution across all 14 floors.
+Header includes a logout button (with icon and text on desktop, icon-only on mobile) that redirects to the home page.
 *   **Theming**: Full dark mode support with automatic time-based switching.
 Dark mode is automatically enabled after 6pm and light mode after 6am.
 Users can manually override the theme at any time using the theme toggle, and their preference is saved.
 *   **Analytics**: Comprehensive dashboard with lifetime and daily counters, featuring a 4 AM daily reset.
 *   **Badges**: Colored role-type badges for members, guests, and events in the admin dashboard.